Easy, Simple Life Changes to Help You with Sustainable Living

 - An on that note – Use reusable bags – keep one in your handbag, bike or car so it’s at hand when you need it.

-- Make friends with plants in your home – not Robert and … I’m not crazy, some plants such as the Spider Plant, Boston Fern and Snake Plant have amazing capabilities of removing toxins in the air which means the air you breathe is cleaner and who doesn’t want to be friends with those kind of plants.
+- Make friends with plants in your home, plants such as the Spider Plant, Boston Fern and Snake Plant have amazing capabilities of removing toxins in the air which means the air you breathe is cleaner and who doesn’t want to be friends with those kind of plants.
+Further Reading: Six House Plants that Clean the Air we Breathe in Our Home.

-- Stand more, Sit Less – as a mother to a toddler this hasn’t been a problem for some time.
-However as a blogger I do sit at my desk for some time – if you work from home – change it up, raise up your PC and stand at your computer more often, your body will thank you for it.
+- Stand more, Sit Less – as a mother to two little wildlings this hasn’t been a problem for some time.
+However as a writer I do sit at my desk for some time – if you work from home – change it up, raise up your PC and stand at your computer more often, your body will thank you for it.